 What to Do When the World Actually Is Scary

 If you find that anxiety about the news is significantly affecting your sleep, your relationships, or your ability to function day-to-day, that's worth taking seriously.
-Talking to a mental health professional — or even using a supportive tool like an AI therapy app — can help you work through the worry rather than just cycling through it on a screen.
+These 10 signs can help you decide if professional support makes sense.